-The maximum speed for the vehicles was tentatively decided at 50 km/h.
+The maximum speed for the vehicles was tentatively recommended at 50 km/h.
 In addition, a note would be appended to this decision that "the European Union has entered a study reservation on the maximum speed of category 3-1 vehicles".
-Other pending issues concerning two-wheeled vehicles were resolved and approved by the members.
+Other pending issues concerning two-wheeled vehicles were resolved.

-Summary: As a result, the Common Tasks Group reached a consensus in principle to the draft gtr on Vehicle Definitions.
-Although comments were forwarded from the European Union and the draft was accordingly modified, the wording of the draft basically remained to respect the consensus reached by the Common Tasks Group.
+Summary: As a result, the Common Tasks Group agreed to recommend the Continuing Resolution on Vehicle Definitions.
+Although editorial comments were presented and the draft was accordingly modified, the wording of the draft basically remained to respect the recommendation reached by the Common Tasks Group.
 Any issues that may be brought in the future concerning the draft shall be discussed in a new setup.

-Japan submitted the proposal TRANS/WP29/2003/17 to the one-hundred-and-twenty-ninth session of WP29 as the proposal of draft gtr, followed by the U.S. proposal TRANS/2003/WP29/51.
-Taking into consideration the US proposal, Japan at the 8th WP29/AC3 proposed that the so-called gtr 0 should have the administrative status of the Resolution.
-WP29/AC3 agreed on the proposed principal and decided that GRSG should prepare the technical work.
-The new title regarding Common Tasks is "Uniform provisions"
+Japan submitted the proposal TRANS/WP.29/2003/17 to the one-hundred-and-twenty-ninth session of WP.29 as the proposal of the draft gtr, followed by the United States of America proposal TRANS/2003/WP29/2003/51.
+Taking into consideration the United States of America proposal, Japan at the eighth session of the Executive Committee (AC.3) of the 1998 Agreement, proposed that the draft gtr should have the administrative status of the Resolution.
+AC.3 agreed on the proposed principal and decided that GRSG should prepare the technical work.